Teachers & Staff

 Cece Oberman, Peace Room (2nd)

-Cece is thrilled to be joining The Circle School family.
-She has spent the past 14 years teaching students of all ages in Thailand, Turkey, and Panama.
+Cece spent the 14 years prior to joining The Circle School teaching students of all ages in Thailand, Turkey, and Panama.
 Cece has a Bachelor of Science in Bioenvironmental Science and a Master of Science in Public Health from Texas A&M. She is also certified in Teaching English as a Foreign Language (TEFL).
 Cece is passionate about the Earth, art, music, teaching, spending time in nature, and taking adventures with her partner Paul and daughter Mila.
 Cece enjoys following the lead of the students and empowering them through experiential learning.

 Angela Beck, Song Room (3rd)

-Angela graduated in December of 2015, completing her Bachelor's Degree at The University of Texas at San Antonio in Early Childhood - 6 Education with a certification to teach English as a Second Language.
-Becoming an elementary school teacher was a dream of hers since she was a child at Scobee Elementary, right here in San Antonio, Texas.
+Becoming an elementary school teacher was a dream of Angela's since she was a child at Scobee Elementary, right here in San Antonio, Texas.
 She spent fifteen years of her young adulthood in the city of Atlanta, Georgia.
 This is where her passion for multicultural education and linguistics grew.
+Angela completed her Bachelor's Degree at The University of Texas at San Antonio in Early Childhood - 6 Education with a certification to teach English as a Second Language.
 The Circle School is her opportunity to teach, grow, learn and collaborate with students of all ages; keeping child, family, culture and community in mind.
 Angela is so proud and excited to be a part of this amazing school.
 She also enjoys cycling, rock collecting, hiking, reading, playing board games, and listening to all types of music.

 Rob Ralston, Dream Room (5th)